vaultic13/neuro-pragmata/ACTIONS.md

 ## Context messages emitted by the mod

-These are sent to the AI as Neuro-SDK `context` messages with `silent: true`.
+These are sent to Neuro as Neuro-SDK `context` messages with `silent: true`.
 The `lane` field is optional (extension; pure Neuro-SDK consumers ignore it).

 ### Dialogue (lane: not set, accumulates)